DEIB-GECO/VarSum/README.md

 - Disease
 - Source of the DNA sample.

-Where each of the above characteristics can be fixed in order to restrict the set of individuals of interest to the ones having certain characteristics.
+Each of the above characteristics can be fixed in order to restrict the set of individuals of interest to the ones having certain characteristics.

 The user can also impose further constraints on the target population, like